-During 2003, the Company continued to strengthen its financial performance through the implementation of the Company's strategic plan as well as expanding its national platform in routine testing.
+During 2004, the Company continued to strengthen its financial performance through the implementation of the Company's strategic plan and the expansion of its national platform in routine testing.
 This plan continues to provide growth opportunities for the Company by building a leadership position in genomic and other advanced testing technologies primarily through internal development efforts, acquisitions and technology licensing activities.